Rochet2/smallfolk_cpp/README.md

 Robust
 ------

+-- This feature was disabled cause of difficult implementing in C++ and possibly unwanted infinite cycles:
+-- All table self references are copies now.

 > Sometimes you have strange, non-euclidean geometries in your table
 > constructions.
 It happens, I don't judge.
 Smallfolk can deal with that, where
 > some other serialization libraries (or anything that produces JSON) cry "Iä!